Skip to main content

 Born in 1955 in San Diego, California, Crow is married to Dr. Sybil Francis and is the father of three adult children.

 Michael M. Crow is an educator, knowledge enterprise architect, science and technology policy scholar and higher education leader.
 He became the sixteenth president of Arizona State University in July 2002 and has spearheaded ASU's rapid and groundbreaking transformative evolution into one of the world’s best public metropolitan research universities.
-As a model "New American University," ASU simultaneously demonstrates comprehensive excellence, inclusivity representative of the ethnic and socioeconomic diversity of the United States, and consequential societal impact.
+As a model "New American University," ASU simultaneously demonstrates comprehensive excellence, inclusivity representative of the ethnic and socioeconomic spectrum of the United States, and consequential societal impact.

 Curriculum Vitae